youssifelfeshawy/ml-capture/README.md

-Here’s a clean, professional, and easy-to-read **`README.md`** version of your Docker instructions:

----

 # 🐳 Packet Capture Tool

 This project provides a simple Dockerized setup for capturing network traffic and exporting it as a CSV file for analysis.